 Various forms of hygiene theater have been integral to the efforts of professional sports leagues to convince the public that they should continue playing games and cashing checks while a deadly pandemic rages throughout the country.
 Robots and sanitizing stations and temperature checks have all been deployed in order to give the impression that everything is being done safely and responsibly.
 But the Miami Heat have taken this practice to the next level.
 Forget the virus-destroying drones, they've got dogs.

 The Heat will use coronavirus-sniffing dogs at AmericanAirlines Arena to screen fans who want to attend their games.
-They’ve been working on the plan for months, and the highly trained dogs have been in place for some games this season in which the team has allowed a handful of guests — mostly friends and family of players and staff.Starting this week, a limited number of ticket holders will be in the seats as well, provided they get past the dogs first."If you think about it, detection dogs are not new," said Matthew Jafarian, the Heat's executive vice president for business strategy.
+They've been working on the plan for months, and the highly trained dogs have been in place for some games this season in which the team has allowed a handful of guests -- mostly friends and family of players and staff.Starting this week, a limited number of ticket holders will be in the seats as well, provided they get past the dogs first."If you think about it, detection dogs are not new," said Matthew Jafarian, the Heat's executive vice president for business strategy.
 "You've seen them in airports, they've been used in mission-critical situations by the police and the military.
 We've used them at the arena for years to detect explosives."ESPN.com

 Neat!
 It's always fun to point and quietly whisper, "Aww, what a little genius," at the bomb-sniffing dog at the airport, so imagine what a great time you'll have doing at the Miami Heat game while waiting for the dog to reveal whether or not the novel coronavirus is currently ravaging your lungs.